 - Group coverage HRA (GCHRA), also known as an integrated HRA

 You can also offer a health stipend to your employees.
-This works similarly to an HRA, except reimbursements are taxable for both you and your employees.
+This works similarly to an HRA, except that the federal government doesn't consider it a formal health benefit and allowances paid out through the stipend are taxable for you and your employees.

 Employee stipends

-An excellent way to offer benefits to your employees is with employee stipends.
-With a stipend, you offer a monthly allowance to your employees for them to use or get reimbursed for certain expenses.
-This could be wellness expenses, such as gym memberships, or anything else from remote work expenses to professional development.
+An alternative way to offer lifestyle benefits to your staff is with employee stipends.
+With a stipend, you provide a monthly allowance to your employees for them to use.
+These could be wellness expenses, such as gym memberships, or anything else from remote work expenses to professional development.

-With many talent shortage challenges relating to required skills, you can use a stipend to provide training, professional development opportunities, or tuition assistance for employees who take classes to grow and move up to higher-level positions, allowing you to focus on recruiting for less specialized roles.
+With many talent shortage challenges relating to skill gaps, you can use a stipend to provide access to training programs, growth opportunities, or tuition assistance for employees who take classes to grow and move up to higher-level positions, allowing you to focus on recruiting for less specialized roles.

-Most stipends will be taxable for you and your employees and must be reported as income on your employees’ W-2s.
-However, some fringe benefits may be tax-free.
+Most stipends are taxable for you and your employees, so you must report them as income on your employees’ W-2s.
+However, some fringe benefits can be tax-free, like mileage reimbursement.

 Culture

-Another important consideration for retaining your current staff is your company culture.
-While many employees will stay temporarily, thanks to improved benefits or compensation, a positive culture is essential for long-term retention.
+Another critical factor that can help you retain your current employees is your company culture.
+While many employees will stay temporarily thanks to improved benefits or compensation, a positive culture is essential to maintain a high retention rate.

 Paycor’s survey found that 22% of professionals are motivated to stay at their current job because of their company culture.